aryansoni13/Oratio/README.md

 ## 💸Applications
 <strong>Public Speaking Training: </strong> Ideal for individuals looking to improve their public speaking skills for presentations, speeches, and debates.

-<strong>Corporate Training: </strong>Companies can use Eloquence to train employees in effective communication, enhancing their presentation and interpersonal skills.
+<strong>Corporate Training: </strong>Companies can use Oratio to train employees in effective communication, enhancing their presentation and interpersonal skills.

 <strong>Education:</strong> Students can benefit from personalized feedback to improve their oral communication skills, which are crucial for academic success and future career prospects.